JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> success(`echo bar` | `grep foo`)
     false

-Now we know why `grep` is "failing" — and `xargs` since returns a non-zero status when the program it runs returns non-zero, `xargs` in turn.
+Now we know why `grep` is "failing" — and `xargs` too, since it returns a non-zero status if the program it runs returns non-zero.
-This means that our original pipeline (and the "responsible" Ruby version) is susceptible to bogus failures in the case where we search a valid directory that happens not to contain the string "foo" anywhere:
+This means that our Julia pipeline and the "responsible" Ruby version are both susceptible to bogus failures when we search an existing directory that happens not to contain the string "foo" anywhere:

     julia> dir="tmp";